 The motorway was just a wide paved road paralleling the hovertrain tracks into the village.
 Sofie floored the accelerator, shifting gears manually as needed, thankful that the clutch was well cared for.
 While pushing the pedal to the metal she felt a familiar thrill rise in her that only came when she was flying the Grumman F6F Hellcat that she and her father finished last year.
 It took her father almost twelve years to build the plane, but it was his pride and joy.

 Sofie passed a Human Federation Army base and one or two hamlets on the way to the lake.
 The hamlets were no more than wide spots in the road, and not very wide at that.
 They would disappear if it weren’t for the hovertrain that passed through them or the army base between them.
 Even Cadbury depended on the hovertrain and the Soldiers to keep it afloat.

 Open fields gave way to a stunningly wide lake in front of her that served both as a recreational resort and a freshwater reservoir.
 The motorway continued up and over a bridge across the lake but except for that there was nothing but nearly pristine shoreline to her left and right.
 She drove the truck off the motorway and down the shore about three klicks.
 Close to the lake’s edge other cars and trucks were parked on the grass.
 She quickly shed her clothes before getting out of the cab with her rifle slung over her back.
 Many of her classmates had a piece near them, but none were as classical as her M1 Garand.

-With so many naked teenagers around those same conservatives would think something else was going on besides a graduation party.
-But they’d be wrong.
-Sure, more than a few couples might take off to the wood line or the small island at the center of the lake to have sex, but they were in the minority.
-This was going to be a civilized, almost genteel party; just without clothes, not an orgy.
-Nudity wasn’t something to get bent out of shape over.
+With so many sparsely dressed teenagers around those same conservatives would think something else was going on besides a graduation party… but they’d be wrong.
+This was going to be a civilized, almost genteel party.